mattbrazza/Flutter/README.md

 I am starting to get more comfortable with letting go control over all the aspects of my code base and let libraries/frameworks take control; primarily implementing Bootstrap with minimal knowledge at first and just trusting it to do its job.
 As I expanded profiles and retaining User through a session, I realize that I had only implemented the profile for the case of the user viewing their own profile.
 So when I visited the profile of a different user, I was presented with the same screen with mutable information; a big no-no. I am now working to create a profile page that is for viewing by not yourself.
 As I continue to modify the current pages to check if a user is logged in or not, I begin to really see the inefficiencies in my implementation (I always knew it was bad, but I am really starting to dig myself in too deep).
 I am now looking into Angular Services and the notion of saving the current user state/info into this service and inject it into the controllers that I have. -- I am also thinking of doing a service to handle passing data/messages between controllers, but I doubt that is the best approach.
+While adding in the User Service, I started to think more about the URIs I was using and decided to change the server side calls a bit to make it more uniform and possibly API-ish (e.g., /profile/:username -> /user/:username, /addUser -> /user/add, etc.)